 March 29, 2018

-The Rayleigh distribution occurs in random vibrations in several situations.
-The peak amplitudes of the response of a resonance to a random excitation exhibit a Rayleigh distribution.
+There are several situations where the Rayleigh distribution occurs in random vibrations.
+The peak amplitudes of the response of resonance to a random excitation exhibit a Rayleigh distribution.
 The amplitudes of the spatial vibration patterns in complex systems have a Rayleigh distribution.
 This second case led John W. Strutt, 3rd Baron Rayleigh, to derive the formula for the probability distribution bearing his name.
 He considered the vibration amplitude to be a vector r with a and b components that are independent and Normally distributed with zero mean value and variance, σo 2, as illustrated here:

-The normalized magnitude of r is given by:
+The normalized magnitude of r is given by Equation 23:

-The Rayleigh distribution is closely associated with the χ22 distribution since the Rayleigh variables are the square root of the χ22 variables:
+The Rayleigh distribution is closely associated with the χ22 distribution because the Rayleigh variables are the square root of the χ22 variables:

-The confidence level for the estimation of the peak level “Not to be Exceeded” is given by the area P in the graph below and is plotted as a function of the number of standard deviations from the mean in Fig. 23.
+The confidence level “Not to be Exceeded” for the estimation of the peak level is displayed as the area P in the graph below.
+It is plotted as a function of the number of standard deviations from the mean in Figure 3.22.